 When Pepe took his first steps in the music business, he did so recording albums did for a company that worked within the traditional model.
 Even then, Pepe began to mark a “before and after” for regional Mexican music.
 The arrival of the new millennium was accompanied by an unparalleled cultural explosion.
 The digital revolution, social media and the collapse of the old business models hinted an unmistakable truth: To become an independent artist was not an option, but rather the only way to survive.

-Quickly reaping the benefits of artistic freedom, Pepe began to produce his music and concerts thinking only of his fans, without having to answer to the whims of any multinational.
-He became the owner of his catalog, he started his own radio station and surrounded himself with suitable partners.
+Quickly reaping the benefits of artistic freedom, Pepe began to produce his music and concerts thinking only of his fans.
+He became the owner of his catalog, he started his own radio station, and surrounded himself with suitable partners.

-The results are obvious.
-Considered by critics of all major newspapers and magazines in the United States as “a real star of Latin music,” Pepe has garnered an impressive amount of awards: six Grammy Awards and three Latin Grammy awards, thirteen Lo Nuestro Awards – the coveted “Excellence Award” along several Latin Billboard awards, including a special recognition for his musical legacy.
-Fifteen of his recordings have reached the top of the Billboard charts, expanding the boundaries of the genre and seducing radio stations that never before had opened the door to this kind of music.
+Pepe has garnered an impressive amount of awards: six Grammy Awards and three Latin Grammy awards, thirteen Lo Nuestro Awards – the coveted “Excellence Award” along several Latin Billboard awards, including a special recognition for his musical legacy.
+Fifteen of his recordings have reached the top of the Billboard charts.

 To paraphrase the legendary Rubén Fuentes: “Pepe Aguilar is a before and after in Mexican music.”

-Proof positive that Pepe had transcended borders to leave an everlasting mark in international culture was the addition in 2012 of his own star on the Walk of Fame in Hollywood, alongside celebrities from all corners of the planet.
+Proof that Pepe had transcended borders to leave an everlasting mark in international culture was the addition in 2012 of his own star on the Walk of Fame in Hollywood.

 Beyond his success as a singer, Pepe has celebrated his love of music – all kinds of music, from rock to electronica – collaborating as composer and/or producer with great Latin artists such as Julieta Venegas, Lupita D’ Alessio, Ely Guerra and rapper Taboo from the Black Eyed Peas.
 Dabbling in television, accepted the challenge of composing the themes for OYE Awards and Mexico’s famed Telethon.

 “There is a paradox in all this,” he reflects.
 “On one hand, I maintain respect for the essence of this music, the history that has shaped the genre.
 On the other hand, I love to break the forms.
-I am not worried about this contradiction, because at the end of the day, I do what my heart dictates.
-I have achieved a balance I can live with.
+I’m not worried about this contradiction, because at the end of the day, I do what my heart dictates.
+I’ve achieved a balance I can live with.
 I can continue the tradition while modifying it.
 I do not have to choose.
 It is this solid foundation with the support of my family that sustains me.”

 Pepe Aguilar in figures: